neuland/multigit/README.md

  - `multigit` delegate anything to `git`.
 It just moves into the correct repositories first, therefore it is irrelevant from where you call it.

+ - You can sequence multiple git commands using a command delimiter (defaults to %%), e.g. `multigit co master %% pull %% status`

  - For usage on your coding machine you should set your `defaultParams` to include every repository.
    `multigit`s output includes the parameter values for each repository so that you can easily adapt your command line string.

  - For usage on a specialized system you can set yout `defaultParams` to ignore everything not relevant there.

+ - It may be useful to set up some aliases for different repository presets, like:
+   - alias mgFoo ='multigit -BP1v'
+   - alias mgBar ='multigit -Bv'